msmanek/getting-a-gig-pm-edition/README.md

 Obviously, your skills are what a company is buying from you when they hire you.
 So, honing in those skills and presenting them in an effective way is *probably* the most important thing in getting a gig.

 ## Building Them

+Here are some PM Questions

+Tell me about yourself -  you need to get this down.
+A 30 second version.
+A 1 minute version.
+A 3 minute version.
+This will be invaluable.
+What is Product Management - because PM is so ambiguous, you want to be able to demonstrate you understand what it is Why Product Management - you need to understand why you are doing PM and convey that reson to others.

+Behavioural Questions

+They end up boiling down to the following areas
+- Leadership/Influence
+- Teamwork
+- Successes
+- Challenges
+- Mistakes/Failures

+Estimation Questions: how many ping pong balls fit in a 747 airplane?

+Design Questions: Design an alarm clock for the blind Product Questions:
+1) How would you improve google maps?

+Favourite Product?

+Common Blend: Teardown - pick a product you like and discuss strengths/weaknesses, the specific industry it is in, how you would perform as a PM there, etc.

+Use a table to come up with answers to all of them (thanks Gayle from Cracking the PM Interview for this one)

 Chances are, if you've had a data structures and/or algorithms class, you're already going to do pretty well in the technical interviews.
 That is, if you can recall the information you learned.